Home Our Hope

 But whenever you will see the desecrated sign of desolation that was spoken by Daniel the Prophet, standing in the holy place, (he who reads should consider).
 16 Then those who are in Judea should flee to the mountains.
 17 And the one who is on the roof should not come down to take what is in his house.

-This is part of what is called the Olivet Discourse which also appears in Mark 13, Luke 21.
-From these we also learn that an army will encircle Jerusalem at the time of the desolation.
+This is part of what is called the Olivet Discourse, which also appears in Mark 13 and Luke 21.
+From these, we also learn that an army will encircle Jerusalem at the time of the desolation.

 I've created a drawing to show all of this.